Top 5 Questions

 If you see an extra "charge" on your credit card, it may not be a charge at all.
 It is in many cases actually an authorization hold.
 Just like pumping gas, we must pre-authorize an amount to your card before we can allow service.
 This authorization will usually drop off once the actual charge is processed, which in some cases can take a couple of days.
 If there is ultimately no charge, the authorization will drop off on its own.
 The timeframe will vary depending on your bank and we cannot control it.
 Authorization amounts vary and to not necessarily reflect the amount you will be charged.
 The cost of services varies, and the authorization amount is meant to cover the majority of cases.
 Your ultimate charge is usually less than the authorization amount but is sometimes more.
 We often use $28.00 as an authorization amount, but other values are also used.

 We, the billing company, do not own the phones or control the rates.
 We simply bill on behalf of the payphone owners.
-Every payphone has a different rate depending on what the payphone owner, the FCC, and the state’s PUC has decide.
+Every payphone has a different rate depending on what the payphone owner, the FCC, and the state’s PUC has decided.
 Rates given prior to accepting a call are an approximation since taxes and surcharges may apply and call lengths vary.

 Collect and credit card calls are some of the most expensive calls and are not the same as depositing coins in the phone.
 Payphone owners are usually small businesses and the rates they set reflect the cost of keeping the phone active.
 Payphones are not used a lot these days, but their use is usually important.
 Mobile phones can die or be forgotten, and emergencies can disable cell towers.
 Payphones are a lifeline and should be preserved.